Rules for the Beds & Herts Association

 - All games shall be standard 26pt games of 3 hours duration if single-banked,

-(For doubles, this applies to the average handicap of the pair.)
+(for doubles, this base applies to the calculated handicap of the pair.)

 Time-limited games shall be played to a result in accordance with